Jomppeli/auto-repository-setup/README.md

 Password:
 ```
 After that, the script starts to create the file structure to the wanted repository.
-It shows every file it tries to create and if the creation is succesful, it prints out a message.
+It shows every file it tries to create and if the creation is succesful, it prints out a success message:
-After the structure is created, the script informs the user:
 ```
 https://api.github.com/repos/jomppeli/testing/contents/projectname/dev/resources/js/example.js
 Added!